Tevyat/GSAC-CaCC/README.md

 * What factors (Seat Comfort, Staff Service, Food & Beverages, etc.) have the most significant impact on the overall rating of the passenger?
 * Do ratings vary significantly between people flying for leisure (solo, couple, or with family) and those flying for business?
-* Which traveler type reports the highest satisfaction?
 * Are there differences in satisfaction between airlines?
 Which airlines are rated highest or lowest?

 &nbsp;